oracle-livelabs/apex/apex-professional-hol18/adding-map-page.md

-# Adding additional pages to your Application
+# Add additional pages to your Application

 ## Introduction

-In this Lab, You will first create a Map Page with Store Details and then you will create an entry for Store Details Map in the navigation Menu Entry.
+In this Lab, You will first create a Map Page with Store Details, and then you will create an entry for the Store Details Map in the navigation Menu Entry.

 Estimated Time: 20 minutes

+Estimated Time: 20 minutes

 ### Downloads

-- Did you miss out trying the previous labs?
+- Did you miss out on trying the previous labs?
 Don’t worry!
 You can download the application from **[here](files/online-shopping-cart-10.sql)** and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

 ## Task 1: Creating a Store Details Map page and adding it to Desktop Navigation Bar.